F5Networks/f5-aws-cloudformation/experimental/solutions/autoscale/ltm/README.md

 ## Introduction
-This solution implements auto scaling of BIG-IP Virtual Edition (VE) Web Application Firewall (WAF) systems in Amazon Web Services.
-The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) and <a href="https://f5.com/products/big-ip/application-security-manager-asm">Application Security Manager</a> (ASM) modules enabled to provide advanced traffic management and web application security functionality.
-As traffic increases or decreases, the number of BIG-IP VE WAF instances automatically increases or decreases accordingly.
+This solution implements auto scaling of BIG-IP Virtual Edition (VE) LTM systems in Amazon Web Services.
+The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module enabled to provide advanced traffic management functionality.
+As traffic increases or decreases, the number of BIG-IP VE LTM instances automatically increases or decreases accordingly.

 ## Prerequisites and notes
 The following are prerequisites for this solution:
  - The appropriate permission in AWS to launch CloudFormation (CFT) templates.
 This template creates Auto Scale Groups, S3 Buckets, Instances, and IAM Instance Profiles, so the account you are using must have permission to create these objects.
  - The **sa-east** region does not support using the **m4.xlarge** instance size.
 If you are using that region, you must select a different instance size.
  - An existing AWS VPC with a public subnet, a classic Elastic load balancer (ELB) in front of the BIG-IP VE(s), and a DNS name for the application pool (which can be also be the DNS name of an ELB if using one behind the BIG-IP(s)).
    - The classic ELB in front of the BIG-IP VEs must be preconfigured to perform SSL offload for the BIG-IP WAF auto scale tier.
 See [ELB configuration](#elb) for an example of the ELB configuration.
  - Access to **Best** BIG-IP images in the Amazon region within which you are working.
  - Accepted the EULA for all Images in the AWS marketplace.
 If you have not deployed BIG-IP VE in your environment before, search for F5 in the Marketplace and accept the EULA there.
  - Key pair for SSH access to BIG-IP VE (you can create or import the key pair in AWS).
  - An AWS Security Group with the following inbound rules:
     - Port 22 for SSH access to the BIG-IP VE *(source = Intra-VPC and/or mgmt networks)*.
     - Port 8443 (or other port) for accessing the BIG-IP web-based Configuration utility *(source = Intra-VPC and/or mgmt networks)*.
 See the [Configuration Utility note](#note) for an important note about accessing the Configuration utility.
     - Port 4353 and 6123-6128 for cluster communication *(source = Intra-VPC or the public subnet of the peer)*.
     - Port 80 accessing your applications via the BIG-IP virtual server *(source = any)*.

 ## Quick Start for launching the template
 This Readme file describes launching from the AWS Marketplace.

 From the Marketplace:
 - From the **For Region** list, select your Region.
 - From the **Delivery Methods** list, select **Auto Scale via CFT**
 - Click **Continue**
 - Select either the **Hourly** or **Yearly** Subscription Term.